socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 ## [4] - Fetch ad parameters

-The `IMACompanion` object contains a URL which points to some configuration data needed by the True[X] renderer.
+The `IMACompanion` object contains a URL which points to some configuration data needed by the true[X] renderer.
 So, the first thing we have to do is go and fetch that.
 This is accomplished by standard means, using `NSURLSession` and `NSJSONSerialization`.

 ## [5] - Initialize and start the renderer

-Once we have the ad parameter dictionary, we can initialize our True[X] ad renderer and set our `ViewController` as its delegate.
+Once we have the ad parameter dictionary, we can initialize our true[X] ad renderer and set our `ViewController` as its delegate.
 Once the renderer is done initializing, it will call its delegate method `onFetchAdComplete`, which we respond to by calling `start` on the ad renderer.

 ## [6] - Respond to onAdFreePod

-If the user fulfills the requirements to earn true[ATTENTION], the True[X] delegate method `onAdFreePod` will be called, and we respond to it by seeking the underlying stream over the current ad break.
+If the user fulfills the requirements to earn true[ATTENTION], the true[X] delegate method `onAdFreePod` will be called, and we respond to it by seeking the underlying stream over the current ad break.
 This accomplishes the "reward" portion of the engagement.